CeciliaFabiole/node-exercises/README.md

 - Esercizio_4 : Create and use ECMAScript modules
     Create a script that uses export default to export a function.
     Create another script that uses import to import the function and then calls it.
-- Esercizio_4 : Change the HTML response
+- Esercizio_5 : Change the HTML response
     Our HTTP server sends an HTML response body.
     Replace the text in the HTML with your own message.
 Run the server and use your web browser to test your changes.
+- Esercizio_6 : Change the JSON response
+    Our HTTP server now sends a JSON response body.
+    Change the location in the response to "Mars".
+Run the server and make a request to it with curl using the --verbose flag.
+What is the value of the Content-Length response header?